ckRobinson/multi-column-markdown/README.md

 ##### **Bug Fixes**
 - Fixed issue with document viewport jumping around when moving cursor, this requires a syntax update to all affected files.
 - Fixed cross compatibility of clicking checkboxes when using the Dataview and Tasks plugins in reading mode.
+- Updated list CSS to more match reading mode.

 ---